julian-dotcom/torq/CONTRIBUTING.md

 Let us know what you are missing so we can improve the software for everybody!

 ### Your First Code Contribution
-Unsure where to begin contributing to Atom?
+Unsure where to begin contributing to torq?
 You can start by looking through these `Good first issue` and `Help wanted` issues:

 * [Good first issue][good first issue] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help wanted] - issues which should be a bit more involved than `Good first issue` issues.